ForgottenArbiter/SeedSearch/README.md

 ### General decisions

 * **relicsToBuy**: These are the only relics which will be bought, in order of priority.
+* **potionsToBuy**: These are the only potions which will be bought, in order of priority.
 * **cardsToBuy**: These are the only cards which will be bought, in order of priority.
 * **bossRelicsToTake**: These are the only boss relics which will be taken, in order of priority.
 All others will be skipped.
 * **neowChoice**: Which Neow option to choose (0 to 3).
 0 is the first option and 3 is the last (boss relic trade).